AndrewDanilov/yii2-site-data/README.md

-			'componentName' => 'siteData', // optional, default is 'siteData' 'user' => 'user', // optional, default is 'user' 'access' => ['admin'], // optional, default is ['@'] ],
+			'componentName' => 'siteData', // optional, default is 'siteData' 'user' => 'user', // optional, default is 'user' 'access' => ['admin'], // optional, default is ['@'] 'basePath' => '@frontend/web', // optional, default is '@frontend/web'
+            'uploadPath' => 'upload', // optional, default is 'upload' ],
 	],
 ];
 ```

+Here `access` option allows restricting access to defined roles.
+Options `basePath` and `uploadPath` defines a path where the different type of images or files will be stored.

 Backend links to manage site data and categories: